 We have also considered an alternative to using any NHS-D or DfE data, in the event that it is impossible to do so.
+This is considered in Technical Appendix 2.
 In brief, the approach would rely on data processes established by sites to complete their quarterly and annual data returns to The Fund.
 These returns currently consist of a single aggregate summary for ABS wards and for non-ABS wards within each ABS LA for each outcome.
 We would work with sites to expand this to ward-level data from sites (i.e., one value per ward and outcome).
-We would however consider this approach to be vastly inferior to our preferred approach using NHS-D and DfE data.
+Although the approach outlined in the Appendix is an improvement upon existing data returns, it would be vastly inferior to our preferred approach using NHS-D and DfE data.
 Reasons include: small sample, which means the analysis is underpowered; there are a smaller number of areas to match on (only non-ABS wards in ABS LAs), so there is a very high risk that we would be unable to compare like-with-like; ABS ward data will include non-ABS beneficiaries, so there is a risk that any benefits of ABS that do not reach a threshold for whole-ward change will be attenuated; and additionally the burden and risks of data quality issues in compiling the data.